finnhodgkin/learn-phoenix-todo-example/README.md

 Use `mix phx.server` to run the server.
 Phoenix ships with live reloading so generally while coding you can just leave the server running in the command line and it'll refresh whenever you make changes.
-The only time this isn't the case is when you make changes to your dependencies or sometimes with databasae stuff.
+The only time this isn't the case is when you make changes to your dependencies or to the database.
 If in doubt just close the server by hitting `ctrl+c` twice and start it up again.

 To access server functions from the command line without actually running the server (great for debugging) use `iex -S mix`.

-Once your server is up and running head over to http://0.0.0.0:4000/todos to see our new route in the browser :sparkles:
+Once your server is up and running head over to http://0.0.0.0:4000/todos to see the new route in the browser :sparkles:

-Double check that it all works by adding, editing and removing a todo.
+Double check that it works by adding, editing and removing a todo.

-### HELP WANTED!!
+### HELP WANTED!
 A section on the relationship between the router, controllers and templates would be amazing here.
-If anyone has the time to type one up that would be super useful.
+If anyone has the time to type one up that it be super useful.
 For the moment the Phoenix router guide linked above contains most of the relevent info.

 ### Time for some cleanup!

 #### Remove the show template
-Because the todo app's purpose is just displaying a list of tickable todos, we don't really want individual pages for each one.
+Because the todo app's purpose is just displaying a list of tickable todos we don't really want individual pages for each one.
 To remove this feature we'll need to get rid of the `show` template and controller.

 Routers and controllers in Phoenix by default follow RESTful naming conventions ([see the docs here for more information](https://hexdocs.pm/phoenix/routing.html#resources)).

-Our first step is to removing the `show.html.eex` template file from `lib/ptodos_web/templates/todo`.
+First remove the `show.html.eex` template file from `lib/ptodos_web/templates/todo`.

-Once the template is removed, we'll also need to take out the show function from the todo_controller (`lib/ptodos_web/controllers/todo_controller.ex`).
+Once the template is removed we'll also need to take out the show function from the todo_controller (`lib/ptodos_web/controllers/todo_controller.ex`).

 #### Remove all links and redirects to the show route